Take Action

 The CoC program provides a vital stream of guaranteed rent payments to local landlords, as well.
 Through the CoC program, Action Inc. works with 35 local landlords who rely on CoC funding to assist participants with their rental payments.

 To learn more about these changes to CoC funding, click here to review materials created by the Massachusetts Housing & Shelter Alliance.
-Click here to read a recent editorial in the Boston Globe regarding these shocking changes.
+Click here to read an article that appeared in the Boston Globe about the impacts to local organizations: ‘Unimaginably inhumane’: Federal cuts threaten to undo Boston’s progress fighting homelessness

 What You Can Do